 It is essential that everybody working within the Outcomes First Group understands their safeguarding responsibilities.
-Governing bodies and proprietors of schools must ensure that staff who work directly with children read and understand Part 1 of Keeping Children Safe in 2022.
+Governing bodies and proprietors of schools must ensure that staff who work directly with children read and understand Part 1 of Keeping Children Safe in <a href="Education (KCISE) 2022.
 Staff who do not work directly with children can read and understand either Part one or Annex A if is more effective to enable them to safeguard and promote the welfare of children.